Cost of Emulating a Small Quantum Annealing Problem in the Circuit-Model: Benchmarking Quantum Annealing Simulations on NISQ Hardware

 Having established the discretization parameters needed to simulate quantum annealing accurately at different annealing times (see Table~\ref{tb:ht4-mag-trot}), we now consider the impacts of different forms of noise on these computations.

 Thus far the task of simulating the Schr\"odinger equation with a quantum computer has been presented assuming that the quantum computer is a closed quantum system.
-However, current quantum computing devices are impacted by a wide variety of operational imperfections and noise from the surrounding environment \cite{Caldeira1981,Breuer2002,Flannigan_2022,vuffray2022programmable,PhysRevApplied.19.034053,9951204}.
+However, current quantum computing devices are impacted by a wide variety of operational imperfections and noise from the surrounding environment \cite{vuffray2022programmable,PhysRevApplied.19.034053,Caldeira1981,Breuer2002,Flannigan_2022,9951204}.
 This noise not only impacts the accuracy of the quantum gates implemented on the hardware but also the maximum duration of computations that can be executed.
 The precise computational failure modes that are induced by noise are platform and application dependent.

-To provide insights into the impacts of noise, we compare three cases: numerical simulations of ideal closed-system quantum computations; numerical simulations of noisy open-system models; and experiments on current quantum computing hardware.
+To provide insights into the impacts of noise, we compare three cases: numerical simulations of ideal closed-system quantum computations; numerical simulations of noisy open-system models; and demonstrations on current quantum computing hardware.